andreanun/Employee-Manangement/src/README.md

 A simple CRUD RESTful API for a Employee Management System

-**Stack:** Spring Web,PostgreSQL, and Postman for testing endpoints
+**Stack:** Spring Web, PostgreSQL, and Postman for testing endpoints

 MVP Features:
 * Add a new Employee